texas-mcallen-mission/key-indicator-system/docs/async-learning.md

-# Learning how to use reportCreatorAsyncTesting
+# Learning how to use async functions

 apparently, JavaScript only uses a single thread.
 This means that asynchronous computing is a lot more LAME than it should be.